galihsukron/flask/README.md

 # flask
-This repository for learning purpose
+This repository for learning purpose.
+Start from simple app to run a flask.